A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: The AL hierarchy and a Lax pair for its master symmetries

-Using the factorisation of $A_1^{-1}$ in \eqref{Expression A^{-1}} we get
+Using the factorisation of $A_1^{-1}$ in~\eqref{Expression A^{-1}} we get

-where we have used the expression of $D_1^*$ in Lemma \ref{factorisation D}.
-Substituting these results in \eqref{Term 1 and 2}, we obtain
+where we have used the expression of $D_1^*$ in Lemma~\ref{factorisation D}.
+Substituting these results in~\eqref{Term 1 and 2}, we obtain

-The first term in the left-hand side is strictly lower triangular, while the second term in the left-hand side is upper triangular.
+The f\/irst term in the left-hand side is strictly lower triangular, while the second term in the left-hand side is upper triangular.
 Consequently, taking the strictly lower triangular part in both sides, we obtain

-which establishes \eqref{master S_1}.
+which establishes~\eqref{master S_1}.

-To establish the other formula, we substitute the factorisation $M=(S_1^{-1}\,h)\,(h^{-1}\,S_2)$ into equation \eqref{master symmetries moment matrix} rewritten as
+To establish the other formula, we substitute the factorisation $M=\big(S_1^{-1}h\big)\big(h^{-1}S_2\big)$ into equation~\eqref{master symmetries moment matrix} rewritten as

-which follows from the commutation relation \eqref{commutation Lambda M}.
+which follows from the commutation relation~\eqref{commutation Lambda M}.
 This gives

-Multiplying this equation on the left by $(S_1^{-1}\,h)^{-1}$ and on the right by $(h^{-1}\,S_2)^{-1}$, we get
+Multiplying this equation on the left by $\big(S_1^{-1}h\big)^{-1}$ and on the right by $\big(h^{-1}S_2\big)^{-1}$, we get